bmccabe96/Life_Expectancy_Regression/README.md

 We identified three key features with an effect on our model:

-  * **Schooling**: We found that each additional year of schooling adds 0.78 years to one's life expectancy.
+  * **Schooling**: We found that a one standard deviation increase in years of schooling adds 0.78 years to one's life expectancy.
   * **Income Composition of Resources (ICR)**: Also referred to as Human Development Index, it incorporates three main ideas: (1) income per capita, (2) education, and (3) life expectancy.
 While our schooling feature accounts for the second point, our tests showed that they are both significant enough to include in our final model.
-Increasing ICR by one point adds 6.7 years to one's life expectancy.
+Increasing ICR by one standard deviation adds 6.7 years to one's life expectancy.
 We can begin to see that increasing access to schooling can affect ICR and, in turn, affect life expectancy.
   * **Incidence of HIV/AIDS**: Incidence of HIV/AIDS in a country had the strongest negative effect on life expectancy.
-With each incidence of HIV/AIDS, life expectancy decreases by 4.2 years.
+With a one standard deviation increase in incidence of HIV/AIDS, life expectancy decreases by 4.2 years.

 # Conclusion